huggingface/blog/leaderboard-drop-dive.md

 In summary, if a number is followed by any kind of whitespace other than a simple space, it will not pass through the number normalization, hence never match the gold if it is also a number!
 This first issue was likely to mess up the scores quite a bit, but clearly it was not the only factor causing DROP scores to be so low.
 We decided to investigate a bit more.

 ## Diving into the results
-Our friends at Zeno [took a deeper dive](https://hub.zenoml.com/report/1255/DROP%20Benchmark%20Exploration) over the detailed results, looking at 5 models which were representative of the problems encountered in DROP scores: falcon-180B and mistral-7B were underperforming compared to what we were expecting, Yi-34B and tigerbot-70B had a very good performance on DROP correlated with their average scores, and facebook/xglm-7.5B fell in the middle.
+Extending our investigations, our friends at Zeno joined us and [undertook a much more thorough exploration](https://hub.zenoml.com/report/1255/DROP%20Benchmark%20Exploration) of the results, looking at 5 models which were representative of the problems we noticed in DROP scores: falcon-180B and mistral-7B were underperforming compared to what we were expecting, Yi-34B and tigerbot-70B had a very good performance on DROP correlated with their average scores, and facebook/xglm-7.5B fell in the middle.

-You can give analyzing the results a try [here](https://hub.zenoml.com/project/2f5dec90-df5e-4e3e-a4d1-37faf814c5ae/OpenLLM%20Leaderboard%20DROP%20Comparison/explore?params=eyJtb2RlbCI6ImZhY2Vib29rX194Z2xtLTcuNUIiLCJtZXRyaWMiOnsiaWQiOjk1NjUsIm5hbWUiOiJmMSIsInR5cGUiOiJtZWFuIiwiY29sdW1ucyI6WyJmMSJdfSwiY29tcGFyaXNvbk1vZGVsIjoiVGlnZXJSZXNlYXJjaF9fdGlnZXJib3QtNzBiLWNoYXQiLCJjb21wYXJpc29uQ29sdW1uIjp7ImlkIjoiYzJmNTY1Y2EtYjJjZC00MDkwLWIwYzctYTNiNTNkZmViM2RiIiwibmFtZSI6ImVtIiwiY29sdW1uVHlwZSI6IkZFQVRVUkUiLCJkYXRhVHlwZSI6IkNPTlRJTlVPVVMiLCJtb2RlbCI6ImZhY2Vib29rX194Z2xtLTcuNUIifSwiY29tcGFyZVNvcnQiOltudWxsLHRydWVdLCJtZXRyaWNSYW5nZSI6W251bGwsbnVsbF0sInNlbGVjdGlvbnMiOnsic2xpY2VzIjpbXSwibWV0YWRhdGEiOnt9LCJ0YWdzIjpbXX19) too if you want to!
+You can give analyzing the results a try [in the Zeno project here](https://hub.zenoml.com/project/2f5dec90-df5e-4e3e-a4d1-37faf814c5ae/OpenLLM%20Leaderboard%20DROP%20Comparison/explore?params=eyJtb2RlbCI6ImZhY2Vib29rX194Z2xtLTcuNUIiLCJtZXRyaWMiOnsiaWQiOjk1NjUsIm5hbWUiOiJmMSIsInR5cGUiOiJtZWFuIiwiY29sdW1ucyI6WyJmMSJdfSwiY29tcGFyaXNvbk1vZGVsIjoiVGlnZXJSZXNlYXJjaF9fdGlnZXJib3QtNzBiLWNoYXQiLCJjb21wYXJpc29uQ29sdW1uIjp7ImlkIjoiYzJmNTY1Y2EtYjJjZC00MDkwLWIwYzctYTNiNTNkZmViM2RiIiwibmFtZSI6ImVtIiwiY29sdW1uVHlwZSI6IkZFQVRVUkUiLCJkYXRhVHlwZSI6IkNPTlRJTlVPVVMiLCJtb2RlbCI6ImZhY2Vib29rX194Z2xtLTcuNUIifSwiY29tcGFyZVNvcnQiOltudWxsLHRydWVdLCJtZXRyaWNSYW5nZSI6W251bGwsbnVsbF0sInNlbGVjdGlvbnMiOnsic2xpY2VzIjpbXSwibWV0YWRhdGEiOnt9LCJ0YWdzIjpbXX19) if you want to!

-They found two additional interesting points:
+The Zeno team found two even more concerning features:
 1) Not a single model got a correct result on floating point answers
 2) High quality models which generate long answers actually have a lower f1-score

-After this investigation, we believed that both points are actually caused by the same root factor: using `.` as a stopword token (to end the generations):
+At this point, we believed that both failure cases were actually caused by the same root factor: using `.` as a stopword token (to end the generations):
 1) Floating point answers are systematically interrupted before their generation is complete
 2) Higher quality models, which try to match the few-shot prompt format, will generate `Answer\n\nPlausible prompt for the next question.`, and only stop during the plausible prompt continuation after the actual answer on the first `.`, therefore generating too many words and getting a bad f1 score.

-We thought both these problems would likely be fixed by using `\n` instead of `.` as an end of generation stop word.
+We hypothesized that both these problems could be fixed by using `\n` instead of `.` as an end of generation stop word.

 ## Changing the end of generation token
 So we gave it a try!
 We investigated using `\n` as the end of generation token on the available results.
 We split the generated answer on the first `\n` it contained, if one was present, and recomputed the scores.